 Gallacher dodged this question and stated that motorists in this situation should seek legal advice.
 I understand that motorists do commit offences and deserve to be arrested and I would not dream of questioning police in dealing with such people.
 However, there are mountains of examples of police wrongfully arresting people for no good reason and such victims of police errors should have recourse to compensation.

 It costs a lot of money and time to fight court cases and people who are wrongly arrested and charged with crimes and who are acquitted should be able to successfully sue for every cent of their costs, plus sue for exemplary damages - punitive amounts as compensation for their trauma and inconvenience that the police caused by their wrongful arrest and prosecution of them.
 If people did this on a regular basis, police would think twice about exceeding their powers and they would have to give serious consideration to the consequences of their wrongful actions.
 This is why it is critical for people to always record every police encounter and use such recordings in evidence if they decide to legally proceed against police or the state government.

 For instance, one of my friends was out walking, when he saw police pull up in a paddy wagon and he started to video record them on his mobile phone, a perfectly legal thing to do.
 A person's eyes cannot be trespassed, therefore a person can record anything that he can see in any public place and nobody has the right to stop this activity.
+There is no expectation of privacy in any public place.
 The right of people to record police is even enshrined in the NSW Police Media Handbook.

 The cops spotted my friend, so they grabbed him, seized his phone, handcuffed him and threw him into the back of the paddy wagon for no other reason than he was video recording them.
 They let him out after a short time and released him without charge.
 However, they kept his phone for some weeks, but because it was passcoded, they couldn't crack into it to delete the incriminating video recording.